 So how do you get our flowers?
 Great question!
 We are a seasonal business, operating between May and October, with evergreen sales in November.
 Our Online Store has our current offerings.
-In 2020, we will sell at the Peoria Farmer's Market on Saturdays.
+We do pickup and deliveries to Canton-Lewistown-Havana Tuesday - Thursday and sell at the Peoria Riverfront Farmer's Market on Saturdays.
 Florals for special events, including weddings and funeral arrangements, available upon request--we can accommodate any budget!
 Thank you!

 The farm sits on a bluff overlooking Emiquon Nature Preserve and the bottom of the Spoon River Valley, an area rich in history and natural beauty.
-Our glamping accommodations include a round bell tent with a queen air mattress, a solar panel to plug in your phones, solar fan, grill, hammock, and gravity shower.
-There is also a small campter with A/C available.
+Our glamping accommodations include a round bell tent with a bed, a solar panel to plug in your phones, solar fan, grill, hammock and new flush toilets.
 Come stay!

 Black Sheep Farm is a working flower farm perched on the bluffs of the Illinois River.
 Beyond growing high quality, chemical-free cut flowers, we provide glamping accommodations for people who enjoy being immersed in nature.
 Surrounded by flower fields, with a beautiful view of restored prairies and wetlands, our guests are welcome to explore the natural beauty and rich history of the Spoon River Valley.